-ELAC strongly encourages the timely reporting of crimes of alleged dating violence, domestic violence, sexual assault or stalking, so that evidence may be collected and preserved.
+East Los Angeles College strongly encourages the timely reporting of crimes of alleged dating violence, domestic violence, sexual assault or stalking, so that evidence may be collected and preserved.
 It is important to preserve evidence that may assist in proving the alleged criminal offense occurred or may be helpful in obtaining a protection order.

-If you are a victim of a dating violence, domestic violence, sexual assault, or stalking, you should contact the LACCD Title IX Coordinator, Brittany Grice at (213) 891-2000 ext.
-2316 and/or the ELAC Title IX Coordinator, Angelica Toledo (323) 265-8613.
+If you are a victim of dating violence, domestic violence, sexual assault, or stalking, you should contact the LACCD Title IX Coordinator, Brittany Grice at (213) 891-2000 ext.
+2316 and/or or the ELAC Title IX Coordinator, Angelica Toledo (323) 265-8613.